Jacksonville, FL area (Amelia Island)

 Built in 1926, this hatchery was originally run by the State of Florida until the late 1930s, when it was transferred to the U.S. Fish and Wildlife Service.
 Besides fish, you can view various amphibians and reptiles during a visit.Website

 The Putnam Historic Museum is housed in Palatka's oldest surviving building, which was built in 1837.
 The museum features artifacts and memorabilia related to the history of Palatka and Putnam County.
 The museum also includes a reading and research area where visitors may learn about the county's history.

 Cruising the St. Johns to Lake George (Ocala National Forest)

-Continue to cruise St. Johns River to Lake George, which shares a border with the Ocala National Forest.
+Continue your cruise from St. Johns River to Lake George, which shares a border with the Ocala National Forest.
 The lake hosts a variety of wildlife ranging from migratory water birds to a number of marine animals.
 Local springs in Lake George feed enough salt to the system to make the habitat suitable for marine species like Atlantic stingray, striped bass and blue crab.

 Green Cove Springs, FL

 In the 1800s, Green Cove Springs attracted a surge of vacationers from the North, drawn to the warm mineral springs reputed to have medicinal qualities and healing powers.
-Steamboat services brought high society, searching for a warm retreat from the winter’s harsh climate.
+Steamboat services brought members of high society, searching for a warm retreat from the winter’s harsh climate.
 Today, visitors can explore the historic district, which includes vintage homes and gorgeous surroundings.

 Carriage Tour of Green Cove Springs